tatelax/tatelax.github.io/_posts/2021-10-06-a-simple-explanation-of-ecs.markdown

 I wrote a very simple open source ECS library for Unity that you can use [here](https://github.com/tatelax/LazyECS) to learn more about ECS.
 It also has a networking addon that automatically synchronized entity data to other players via [Mirror](https://github.com/vis2k/Mirror).

+---

+*Note - ECS can be implemented in a variety of ways.
+My goal isn't to show the most optimal way but rather the simplest way so that you can get a better understanding of how the paradigm works.*

 ## ❓ Why
 ECS provides many advantages over other programming architectures.
 I'm not going to focus on all of them, but I will compare it to the traditional (game)object + component architecture commonly seen in game engines today.